sykesmarc/cytokine_predictor/README.md

 You can choose the length of the epitopes, with 18 being the biggest length.
 As default is 15.
 You have to write the number in the length lines.

+#Run the programme in Shell

+Run the python programme:

+python3 cytokine_predictor.py